-- The scientific coordination of the degree programme is the responsibility of a full-time professor with a doctorate in the area of Tourism; the coordinator is appointed, before the beginning of each academic year, by the Scientific Council, based on a proposal by the Directorate of the Department that teaches the programme. - Class attendance is a right and a duty for the students and it is established according to the teaching and learning methods defined in the Curricular Unit File and under the terms defined in the Pedagogical Regulation. - 3.
-In the framework of the General Law for Higher Education, the curricular units are taught face-to-face; however, where there is specific legislation that allows it, they can be carried out at a distance or following a hybrid learning model2.
+- The scientific coordination of the degree programme is the responsibility of a full-time professor with a doctorate in the area of Tourism; the coordinator is appointed, before the beginning of each academic year, by the Scientific Council, based on a proposal by the Directorate of the Department that teaches the programme. - 2.
+Class attendance is a right and a duty for the students and it is established according to the teaching and learning methods defined in the Curricular Unit File and under the terms defined in the Pedagogical Regulation.